What Is a Hosted Contact Center? (Benefits & How It Works)

 Bots and AI-based automation

+Bots and automation are here to stay.
 AI-based automation is the perfect match with the growing number of digital channels your customers use.
 With conversational AI, you can get your system to learn from each interaction and:

 Customer experience and agent experience

-Customers feel agent experience impacts their customer experience and business results, and agents feel that technology plays a key role in this, a Global Contact Center Survey from Cisco revealed.
+Your software solution isn’t just about your customers, but also about your agents — and these depend on each other.
+Customers feel that an agent’s experience impacts their customer experience, and agents feel that technology plays a key role in this, a Global Contact Center Survey from Cisco revealed.

 It’s essential to consider your agents’ needs and experience when choosing your contact center solution.
 Agents are on the frontlines with your customers, and how you equip them matters.